NASA-IMPACT/COSMOS/sde_collections/models/README_LIFECYCLE.md

-# URL Migration and Promotion Guide
+# URL Migration, Classification, and Promotion Guide

 ## Overview
-This document explains the lifecycle of URLs in the system, focusing on two critical processes:
+This document explains the lifecycle of URLs in the system, focusing on these critical processes:
 1. Migration from DumpUrls to DeltaUrls
+2. Classification of URLs for metadata enrichment
-2. Promotion from DeltaUrls to CuratedUrls
+3. Promotion from DeltaUrls to CuratedUrls

 ## Core Concepts